vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 }
 ```

+## YAML processing directives

+You can customise how the extension processes a YAML file by putting a comment of the form
+`# vscode-kubernetes-tools: ...directive(s)...` at the top of the file.
+The comment must appear before
+any YAML elements (this saves us having to scan the whole of YAML files that could easily
+be tens of thousands of lines!).
+Other comments and blank lines are okay.

+The following directives are supported:

+* `exclude`: Do not treat this file as a Kubernetes manifest.
+This is useful when you have
+  files that look a lot like Kubernetes manifests but aren't, such as Kustomize patch files.

 ## Known issues

   * `Kubernetes: Debug` command currently works only with Go, Node.js, Java, Python and .NET applications